-Treatment is the same as for PCT: regularly scheduled phlebotomies (removal of blood) to lower the amount of porphyrins in the liver or a low dose regimen of hydroxychloroquine as well as removal of factors (for example, certain medications) that activated the disease and avoidance and/or protection from sunlight.
+Treatment is the same as for Porphyria Cutanea Tarda (PCT): regularly scheduled phlebotomies (removal of blood) to lower the amount of porphyrins in the liver or a low dose regimen of hydroxychloroquine as well as removal of factors (for example, certain medications) that activated the disease and avoidance and/or protection from sunlight.

 Avoidance of sunlight will benefit affected individuals and can include the use of clothing styles with long sleeves and pant legs, made with double layers of fabric or of light-exclusive fabrics, wide brimmed hats, gloves, and sunglasses.
 Topical sunscreens are generally ineffective, but certain tanning products with ingredients that increase pigmentation may be helpful.
 Affected individuals may also benefit from window tinting and the use of vinyl or films to cover the windows of their homes and cars.

 The treatment of HEP is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, hematologists, dermatologists, hepatologists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
 Genetic counseling may benefit affected individuals and their families.